franknmungai/react-hackathon/docs/15-wrapping-up.md

 }
 ```

-In the `Game` component, let's make use of the `Player` component to display the players in the `Game` the game.
-Make this changes (the rest of the code remains the same)
+In the `Game` component, let's make use of the `Player` component to display the players in the game.
+Make the following changes (the rest of the code remains the same).

 ```js title="/src/pages/Game/index.jsx"
 import './game-styles.css';